 This post is also available in: Español (Spanish)

-Contxto – Good things are in store for Brazil’s youngest unicorn.
-Following the recent news of SoftBank’s expansion in Latin America, sources also say that the Japanese firm (along with other unnamed investors) will fund Brazil’s fitness app, Gympass.
+Contxto – Good things are in store for Gympass, Brazil’s potentially newest unicorn.
+Following the recent news of SoftBank’s expansion in Latin America, sources also say that the Japanese firm (along with other unnamed investors) will fund the Brazilian fitness app.

 SoftBank will join the fitness startup’s cap table, next to investment firms like General Atlantic, Redpoint, Atomico, among others.